 The Scorpion SA-680 comes standard in stainless steel.
 I paid extra for the “Black Widow,” which is powder coated in gloss back.
 Each antenna is made to order.
 So, I paid and waited.
 I got my antenna in about six weeks.
 It was packaged in a manner that would allow it to endure almost anything… VERY impressive.
 I ordered a capacity hat, too, which came in its own PVC pipe packaging.
 My setup is for part-time use.
-So, I want everything to be easily removed when not in use.
+So, everything is easily removed when not in use.
 I had originally planned to mount my Scorpion on a roof rack.
 Setting up the rack isn’t necessarily fast, but it is easy enough to call “temporary.”
 Mounted on the roof rack, the SA-680 is obnoxiously tall, but still within the highway-legal limit of less than 13’6″ with the cap hat mounted (the whip would exceed max height allowances).
 However, I was unable to tune all of the bands.

 The hitch is probably the least efficient place to mount an HF antenna.
 But it seems to be my best option, given my desire to use the antenna as a part-time accessory.
 The hitch is far more convenient than the roof rack as a “temporary” mounting point.
 If you have a hitch, then you know that installing a ball mount is super-easy.
 My ball mounts are hollow and have internal threaded anti-rattle devices.
 Rather than a pin, I secure my mounts with a 1/2-inch bolt, capped with lock washers and a nut.
-It’s VERY sturdy and nearly impossible to wiggle loose with me noticing.
+It’s VERY sturdy and nearly impossible to wiggle loose without me noticing.
 Given the double-nut and two-inch bolt, I don’t think I can drive long enough between rest stops for the bolt to work its way out of the antenna mount. 😉

-Bonding the antenna could have been a challenge, or so I thought.
+Bonding the antenna would be a challenge, or so I thought.
 Bonding straps are best kept short.
 However, there is no short path from the ball mount to the body of the car.
 There’s a lot of plastic back there.
 I decided to use the hitch itself as a bonding point.
 It’s fastened to the body at nine points, seven of which are at the factory impact bar locations.
 Electrically, the hitch is certainly grounded… but would it make a good RF ground?
 The answer turned out to be YES.
-I concluded this by connecting a bonding strap to the hitch and then comparing SWR readings with an without additional (and longer) bonding straps to body points farther under the car.
+I concluded this by connecting a bonding strap to the hitch and then comparing SWR readings with and without additional (and longer) bonding straps to body points farther under the car.
 The additional straps made no difference; so, I removed them.
 I also bonded the doors, hood, and exhaust system.
 See photos below.